Log management in FastNetMon

 sudo fcli commit

-As another option, you can send messages to local syslog daemon:
+As another option, you can send messages to the local syslog daemon:

 sudo fcli set main logging_local_syslog_logging enable